Skip to content

 Final Verdict

-The Goodr OGs are the best running sunglasses under $50, and a strong argument for the best value in running eyewear at any price.
-At 22g with polarized UV400 lenses and a no-slip grip coating, they deliver the core features that runners need without a single unnecessary addition driving up the cost.
+The Goodr OGs are the best running sunglasses under $50 and a strong argument for the best value in running eyewear at any price.
+At 22g with polarized UV400 lenses and a no-slip grip coating, they deliver the core features runners need without anything unnecessary driving up the cost.

-For most runners buying their first pair of purpose-built running sunglasses, start with the Goodr OGs.
-If you outgrow them — if you start wanting better optics, interchangeable lenses, or a more durable grip system — you'll know exactly what to look for in your next pair.
-For a full comparison of running sunglasses at every price point, check our guide to the best running sunglasses.
-And for a deeper look at what to prioritize when choosing running eyewear, see our complete running sunglasses buying guide.
+For most runners buying their first pair of purpose-built running sunglasses, start here.
+If you outgrow them, if you start wanting better optics, interchangeable lenses, or a more durable grip system, you'll know exactly what to look for in your next pair.
+For a full comparison at every price point, see our best running sunglasses guide.
+For a deeper look at what to prioritize, see our running sunglasses buying guide.

 Pros